Unveiling and Manipulating Hidden Symmetries in Graphene Nanoribbons

-To explain the origin of the energy-gap opening in nanoribbons with $n=3p+2$, we initially consider the nearest-neighbor tight-binding Hamiltonian with $t_2 = t_3 = 0$ together with the isomorphic transformation from the extended nanoribbon to the finite-size ladder-like model, as shown in Fig.~\ref{Fig1}(a), which features the same energy spectrum at the center of the Brillouin zone \cite{Son2006a}.

-For the illustrative case of $n=8$ ($p = 2$), the energy spectrum of the ladder-like model is given in Fig.~\ref{Fig2}(a).
+To explain the origin of the energy-gap opening in nanoribbons with $n=3p+2$, we initially consider the nearest-neighbor tight-binding Hamiltonian with $\Delta t_1 = t_2 = t_3 = 0$ along with with an isomorphic transformation from the extended nanoribbon to the auxiliary, finite-size model shown in Fig.~\ref{Fig1}(a), which features the same energy spectrum of the corresponding AGNR at the center of the Brillouin zone \cite{Son2006a}.
+For the illustrative case of $n=8$ ($p = 2$), the energy spectrum of the auxiliary model is given in Fig.~\ref{Fig2}(a).
 The pair of zero-energy degenerate levels corresponds to the Dirac point in the band structure of the equivalent AGNR.

-Surprisingly, this double degeneracy is not compatible with the point symmetry group D\textsubscript{2h} of the ladder-like model, as all irreducible representations of this group are non-degenerate.
+The presence of this double degeneracy is surprising because it is not enforced by the rectangular point symmetry group D\textsubscript{2h} of the auxiliary model, which has only non-degenerate irreducible representations.
+These degenerate zero-energy modes, therefore, must arise from an additional, hidden symmetry.
+The most famous example of such a hidden symmetry is the degeneracy of the energy levels of the hydrogen atom with respect to the orbital angular momentum, associated with the Laplace-Runge-Lenz vector \cite{fock1935theorie}.
+To reveal the hidden symmetry associated with the auxiliary model, we solve analytically its nearest-neighbor tight-binding Hamiltonian [see Supplemental Material~\cite{supplementary} (Supplemental Note 4) for details], deriving energy levels and states

+where $m_x=1,2$ and $m_y=1,2,\dots,n$ are the quantum numbers that label the states while $x_i$ and $y_i$ are the actual Cartesian coordinates of the $i$-{th} atom of the auxiliary model.

+These states $\psi_{m_x m_y}$ are identical to the continuum wavefunctions of the two-dimensional quantum box of dimensions $3\times(n+1)$, mapped onto the atoms of the auxiliary model.
+Notably, the rectangular quantum box possesses a hidden symmetry associated with the four-fold rotation around one of the corners of the box, $\hat C_4\psi(x,y) = \psi(y,-x)$ \cite{Lemus1998}.
+This symmetry enforces the seemingly accidental degeneracy of pairs of states $(m_x, m_y)$ and $(m'_x, m'_y)$ that transform into each other as $\psi_{m_x m_y} = -\hat C_4\psi_{m'_x m'_y}$.
+Such pairs are determined by the conditions